bkpathak/bkpathak.github.io/_posts/2015-5-16-spark-shuffle-behaviour.md

 #### TeraSort after changing the Spark Shuffle Configuration

-Following changes to default Spark Shuffle Configuration:
+Following changes are made to default Spark Shuffle Configuration:
 >`spark.shuffle.consolidateFiles=true`  ` create consolidates files during shuffle `
 >`spark.shuffle.memoryFraction=0.4` `Fraction of Java heap to use for aggregation and cogroups during shuffles is increased by 2 times`
 >`spark.shuffle.file.buffer.kb=64` `Size of the in-memory buffer for each shuffle file output stream, in kilobytes is increased by 2 times`